Graduate studies at the forefront of health research

 Our laboratories and clinical research facilities are among the finest in North America and contain state-of-the-art equipment for graduate studies and research.

-Technical experts can help you design and fabricate research equipment in-house.
-Utilizing our in-house workshop facility, our experts can service existing equipment, build new equipment, or modify equipment to suit your specific research needs.
+In-house technical experts can help you design and fabricate research equipment.
+Utilizing our workshop facility, our experts can service existing equipment, build new equipment or modify equipment to suit your specific research needs.

-University of Waterloo Kinesiology is also one of the few non-medical programs in Canada with a School of Anatomy.
-If your studies require a thorough understanding of human anatomy, you can access dissected cadaveric materials, prepared specimens, and skeletons through the School.
+The Department of Kinesiology at the University of Waterloo is also one of the few non-medical programs in Canada with a School of Anatomy.
+If your studies require a thorough understanding of human anatomy, you can access dissected cadaveric materials, prepared specimens and skeletons through the School.